nanaisisi/liars_table/README_EN.md

 ## Overview

-Liar's Table is a **digital assistant tool** for a 2-4 player psychological warfare game using actual playing cards (6 each of ACE, QUEEN, KING, and 2 JOKERs, totaling 20 cards).
+Liar's Table is a **digital assistant tool** for a 2-4 player psychological warfare game inspired by the video game "[Liar's Bar](https://store.steampowered.com/app/3097560/Liars_Bar/)", using actual playing cards (6 each of ACE, QUEEN, KING, and 2 JOKERs, totaling 20 cards).

 ## Installation